drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/4_change_location.md

 - Create a headless browser instance;
 - Go to a website;
 - Set the location to be a new site; and
-- Then retrieve the location, asserting it to be the one you just set;
+- Then retrieve the location, asserting it to be the one you just set.

 ## Folder Structure End State